 Among the many characteristics that make our state of Arizona unique is its variety of land elevations.
 For example, Yuma in the southwest sits only 163 ft. above sea level.
-Elevation in the Phoenix valley averages 1,000 ft. above sea level, and height above sea level in our mountain regions, which include Flagstaff and Show Low, can soar to over 7,000 ft.
-While this variety of land elevations gives us our beautiful landscapes and a choice between valley and mountain living, it also poses a potential risk of which anyone undergoing retina surgery needs to be aware.
-To understand why, let’s back up a few steps.
+Elevation in the Phoenix valley averages 1,000 ft. above sea level; height in our mountain regions, which include Flagstaff and Show Low, can soar to over 7,000 ft.
+While this variety of elevation gives us our beautiful landscapes, it also poses a potential risk of which anyone undergoing retina surgery needs to be aware.
+To understand why let’s back up a few steps.

 What, exactly, is the retina?

 The retina plays a key role in our ability to see.
 Located inside the back of the eye, it consists of multiple layers of specialized nerve cells called photoreceptors.
 These cells sense the light that enters the eye and convert it to impulses that travel to the brain resulting in the amazing images we see.
 Like any part of the body, the retina is susceptible to certain conditions and diseases that in some cases may require surgery.

 A vitrectomy: the gas bubble “cast” for your eye

 To perform surgery of the retina, eye surgeons often rely on a procedure called a vitrectomy.
 During a vitrectomy, the jelly-like substance that fills the eye, called the vitreous, is removed.
 This gives the surgeon access to the parts of the retina he or she needs to fix.